 PGDip students can select modules from a range of electives on offer in that particular academic year.
 Elective modules may differ from year to year.
 There are a range of topics covered in the elective modules and a final list of elective modules on offer is available on the CST website for the following academic year.
-8 compulsory modules are on offer for a concise and cutting edge offering in sustainability studies.

-Herewith a list of 8 compulsory modules offered:
+Herewith a list of compulsory and elective modules offered: